Meet the Growing Demand for Well-Educated Registered Dietitian Nutritionists

 Are you ready for 21st-century healthcare?
-By 2024, a master’s degree in clinical nutrition be required to become a registered dietitian nutritionist(RDN).
+By January 1, 2024 students will need to have a master’s degree in order to take the Commission on Dietetic Registration (CDR) credentialing exam to become a registered dietitian nutritionist(RDN).

 To meet new requirements in the profession, the Department of Clinical and Preventive Nutrition Sciences is offering a new, innovative entry-level master’s degree in clinical nutrition to become RDNs.
 The program integrates online didactic coursework with supervised experiential learning in a competency-based curriculum designed to prepare nutrition and dietetics practitioners for future models of practice.

 Students will learn critical thinking and scientific skills needed for clinical dietetics practice, management, research, and leadership.
 The master’s degree in clinical nutrition instills an appreciation for interprofessional collaboration and education, and provides opportunities to achieve expanded roles in health promotion, disease prevention, and intervention for a multi-cultural society.
 Faculty members serve as role models in dietetics education, practice, and research, along with providing leadership and service to the profession.